mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

  .. can be the results of other function calls (like `input`) that we've called along the way.

 Notice something important here.
 The name of the variable we pass as an argument --- ``toSquare`` --- has nothing to do with the name of the formal parameter --- ``x``.
 It is as if  ``x = toSquare`` is executed when ``square`` is called.
 It doesn't matter what the value was named in the caller.
 In ``square``, it's name is ``x``.
-You can see this very clearly in codelens, where the global variables and the local variables for the square function are in separate boxes.
+You can see this very clearly in codelens, where the **global variables** (variables defined outside of any function) and the local variables for the square function are in separate boxes.

 As you step through the example in codelens notice that the **return** statement not only causes the function to return a value, but it also returns the flow of control back to the place in the program where the function call was made.